fenriques/astro_tools/README.md

     and writes them as keywords into fits files header section.

     As of now can be imported: HFR, Eccentricity, Stars, Median (background)

 # Operation:
-    After an imaging session and before moving any fits file, launch the script:
+    After an imaging session launch the script:
         - python fits_header_import.py
         - Enter the .analyze file location
+        - Enter the directory where the fits files are located.

 # Configuration:
-    After a first run and only if needed edit the fits_header_import_config.ini
+    If the format of your .analyze log differs, try to fix fits_header_import_config.ini
     - fitsFileIndex is the position (comma separated) of the fits file in the CaptureComplete row of the analyze log
-    - fitsKeyword are the position/label of fits keyword
+    - fitsKeyword are the position/label of fits keyword In any case open a ticket on github.

 # Notes:
     - This script doesn't delete any file.
 It just update or overwrite fits keywords
     - Tested on Linux only.
     - .analyze default location on linux: ~/.local/share/kstars/analyze/
     - Requires: Python3, Astropy, Kstars v.3.5.0+
     - As soon as Ekos will write these keywords to a fits file, this script will be obsolete.